Coyote Removal & Control Services

 Preventative measures include Exclusion*.
 Control methods include Live Trapping*, Licensed Trapping*, Physical Capture*, Shooting*, Relocation*, and Destruction of the animal.

-Please note that, in contrast to almost all other Ontario animal control operations, as a licensed furbearer trapping company we are able to employ all of these control methods INCLUDING relocation or permanent removal of captured coyotes .
+In contrast to almost all other Ontario animal control operations, as a licensed furbearer trapping company we are able to employ all of these control methods including relocation or permanent removal of coyotes .